Founding Members Alma Hexter & Gwenda Martin

 - Treasurer - Janene Simpson

-- Committee Members - Gwenda Martin, John Sharwood, Mandy Valsinger, Cally Sinclair, Kim Pammer, Lynne Phelps, Margie Creighton, Louise Flowers.
+- Committee Members - Gwenda Martin, Lindy Sloan, John Sharwood(Retired 2018), Kim Pammer, Lynne Phelps, Margie Creighton, Louise Flowers, Jenny Fisher.

 Held each year in late October, the Open Gardens weekend celebrates the countryside at its most beautiful.
 Expect to see gorgeous spring blossoms and foliage, exotics and natives.
 Experience remarkable views, pristine air and a warm country greeting at each open venue.